Installing Liferay on JBoss 5.1

 First we’ll take care of dependencies and potential conflicts.- Unzip Liferay’s dependencies to

-. - Download your database driver
+$JBOSS_HOME/server/default/lib. - Download your database driver

 - Next we’ll delete JBoss’s Hibernate Validator and HSQL JARs to